Eloboss/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that list all files in the current directory and in parent directort
+script that list all files in the current directory and in parent directory